 This is a lengthy and actionable post, so bookmark or pin this to be able to come back to it if you need to.

-The main areas of GDPR that bloggers and online entrepreneurs need to be concerned about relate to data collection, data use and email marketing.
+The main areas of GDPR that bloggers and online entrepreneurs need to be concerned about are related to data collection, data use, and email marketing.

 Most importantly, you need to state your terms clearly, get express and clear consent before you can add anyone living in the European Union to your email list.

 If you want to know what type of policies you should have in place, and what disclosures to make, read my post on how to blog legally.

 Generally speaking, as bloggers and online entrepreneurs, you collect a certain amount and type of data from your visitors.
 This data can be a name, email address, phone number, geographic location, computer system, etc.

 Some of this information gets collected by cookies.
 The other part you collect manually by having your visitors enter this information.

 In the case of information collected by cookies, GDPR requires that your visitors must consent to have the cookies collected, and they also must have an opt-out option.